advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_6_1.png)

 As you can see we achieved the expected result which is the positive correlation between density and average trajectory length.
 Obviously our algorithm had to take more steps when there are more blockages in its path.
-This is because our agent will encounter more blocks, forcing it to replan and move around, or possibly backtrack.
+This is because our agent will encounter more blocks, forcing it to replan and move around, or possibly backtrack; both of which will increase our trajectory.

 For the next graph we followed the same experiment procedure but in addition to calculating trajectory we also calculated the length of the shortest path in the discovered gridworld by running A* on the discovered grid after running repeated A*.
 Then after taking the average we divided the averages of the trajectories by the averages of the shortest path.